ditrix36/pxShader/README.md

   | centered? | `optional`: Tells whether the drawing elemet is centered or not `default`: false|

   ## Grid
-  So basically when most of the shapes in pxShader you are likely to use a coordinate to sepcify where in the canvas you want your shape   to be drawn else it is not drawn or you well *sweet error* .
+  So basically when most of the shapes in pxShader you are likely to use a coordinate to sepcify where in the canvas you want your shape   to be drawn else it is not drawn or you recieve a *sweet error* .
 So how do we specify those coordinates for an object we are drawing?
   ``` javascript
       var c = canvas2d();
       var Robj =  {